 - obstructive lung disease, which involves airway narrowing or obstruction

 Conditions pulmonologists commonly treat include:

-- emphysema, which happens when the alveoli in your lungs are damaged
+- chronic obstructive pulmonary disease (COPD), including emphysema, which occurs when the alveoli in your lungs are damaged

 - obstructive sleep apnea, which causes your breathing to slow or stop entirely when you’re sleeping

 - tuberculosis, an infectious disease that mostly affects the lungs

 To become a pulmonologist, you must earn a four-year college degree.
 From there, you must complete a four-year medical school program.
 You must then complete a three-year training program, or residency, in internal medicine.